prvdmwrong/prvdmwrong/docs/tutorials/index.md

         is important when troubleshooting bugs – If you'd like to learn, see the [Roblox creator documentation](https://create.roblox.com/docs).

 Some tutorials might challenge you more than others.
-Remember, Oh My Prvd is built with you in mind, but it may still take a bit of time to absorb some concepts.
+Remember, Prvd 'M Wrong is built with you in mind, but it may still take a bit of time to absorb some concepts.
 Take your time and explore at your own pace.